pspaude/midpoint-detailed-samples/midPoint_Vault_Service_Secret_Example/README.md

 ## Brief Explanation

+This uses a service object created manually or automatically by an external service (REST API etc.) in each deployed midPoint environment.
+The service object will hold the secrets and configuration for the resource object that can periodically change or changes per environment.
+The resource object can then be controlled by SCM without any secrets.
+Additionally, the resource object(s) can be updated periodically with secrets without commits to SCM.
+The service objects only have to be created once per environment and in general conform to a specific specification.

-The midPoint Service Object as a Secret Holder was funded and is used by Purdue University
+The midPoint Service Object as a Secret Holder was funded and is used by Purdue University and Unicon Inc.